GLOBAL MARKETS-Sell-off abates as Brexit opinion seen shifting

 By Marc Jones

-European bourses climbed more than 1 percent at the end of a third straight week of losses and benchmark 10-year German bond yields clawed back up to the zero mark as investors' risk averseness eased.
+European bourses rebounded 1.5 percent after a third straight week of falls and bond markets saw benchmark 10-year German bond yields claw back up to the zero mark as risk appetite slowly began to return.

-Wall Street was expected to start flat however, having snapped a 5-day losing streak on Thursday and with housing data and Canadian inflation figures due to be released.

-Campaigning for Britain's June 23 EU referendum, which overshadowed this week's U.S. and Japanese central bank meetings, was put on hold after British lawmaker, Jo Cox, was murdered on Thursday.
+Campaigning for Thursday's referendum, which overshadowed this week's U.S. and Japanese central bank meetings, was put on hold after a British lawmaker, Jo Cox, was murdered on Thursday.

 The recently volatile pound rose 0.5 percent to $1.4277 with analysts noting that Cox's death could generate sentiment in favour of remaining in the EU.